mmarkdown/filter/plugins/exec/README.md

 ## Error handling

 In case of an error, the code block is left as-is.
-There is no option hanlding for `CMD`, so if a command needs those you need to construct a shell script that can be used as `CMD` instead.
+There is no option handling for `CMD`, so if a command needs those you need to construct a shell script that can be used as `CMD` instead.